 Brighton is only a one-hour train journey from London Victoria or a 35 minutes ride from Gatwick Airport.
 Therefore, it makes it ideal for a day trip from London.
 There are many reasons to visit ‘London by the sea’, which is Brighton’s nickname.
 Not only is it a great destination if you travel solo, but it is also perfect for groups and families.

 When tourists think of British food, they often associate traditional meals with fish and chips or Sunday roast.
 Furthermore, the famous English breakfast is a real classic.
 Whereas these are much appreciated, Brighton is a city with great cultural diversity.
 Therefore, it is no surprise that the Brighton food scene is an eclectic mix of flavours and colours too.
-This walking food tour in Brighton shows you a different perspective to usual classics.
+This walking food tour in Brighton shows you a different perspective to usual classics and is very varied.

 Our walking food tour starts at the St. Bartholomew’s Church in Brighton.
-This is less than a ten minutes walk from Brighton station.
+This is just a 3 minute walk from Brighton station.
 Following a brief introduction and what to expect, we dive straight into this mouthwatering foodie experience.
-In general, you get an average of four tasters and we carefully choose our partners.
+You get 5 tasters, which exist of food and/or drinks (non alcoholic) and we carefully choose our partners.
 For that reason, we team up with local businesses that also have a story to tell.
 These vary from independent food stores to family-run eateries and anything in between.

-As you pamper your taste buds, you make your way through Brighton’s buzzing streets and alleyways.
+Whilst you pamper your taste buds, you make your way through Brighton’s buzzing streets and alleyways.
 Step back in time in the North Laine and get lost in the labyrinth of the Lanes.
-On route, you see the famous Royal Pavilion and Brighton Pier for example.
-Apart from this, the city has many hidden gems too.
+On route, you might see the Royal Pavilion with its wonderful gardens, Brighton Pier, and obviously the beach.
 This walking food tour in Brighton allows you to discover the city from a different perspective.

 It is possible to do a private booking for our walking food tour in Brighton.
 This is a perfect option if you want to choose a different language than English or a different time.
-Moreover, this is also ideal if you are a group of friends or a family with children and would like to do this tour on your own.
-Besides, this alternative is also good if there are not enough participants.
-Just click on ˜Book a Private Tour” upon checkout.
+Moreover, this is also ideal if you are a group of friends, if you come to Brighton for a conference or are a family with children and would like to do this tour without other guests.
+Just click on ‘Book a Private Tour’ upon checkout.
 An additional charge per person applies.
 For any tour related questions, you are welcome to contact us on +44 (0) 7783 152151 or fill out our contact form.
 This form also allows you to let us know any specific requirements.
 We reply as soon as possible.
 Welcome!

 |All year round|